 RFK Jr. as HHS Secretary?
 Why It Could Mean the End of Evidence-Based Public Health Policy – AZ Public Health Association

 At a time when public health needs strong, evidence-driven leadership, Kennedy’s history raises concerns.
-His confirmation will likely lead to policies that reduce trust in established health measures, with dangerous consequences for FDA regulations and the broader health and healthcare landscape at CDC and CMS.
-Public health policy should be rooted in science, not ideology, and with Kennedy as Secretary of HHS, that foundation is at risk.
-Not just at risk actually.
-In peril.
+His confirmation will likely lead to policies that reduce trust in established health measures, with dangerous consequences for FDA regulations and the broader health and healthcare landscape among the HHS agencies and the American people.